-5.2 REQUESTING A GUARANTEE [7 CFR 3555.151]
+5.2 REQUESTING A GUARANTEE

 Not all loans are appropriate for the SFHGLP.
 The lender should determine whether, based on preliminary information, it appears that the loan will meet the program's criteria.
-The lender should answer the preliminary eligibility questions below to assist in making this determination.
-The lender should also ensure that the applicants are fully informed about the requirements of the program.
+The lender should also ensure that the applicant is fully informed about the requirements of the program.